Best practices for adopting multi-cloud strategy in your organization

 • In a multi-cloud infrastructure, separate cloud services are aligned to separate processes.
 In a hybrid cloud setup, however, the components typically work in unison.

-Benefits of Multi-Cloud Strategy for Cloud Infrastructure
+Benefits of Multi-Cloud Infrastructure

 1. The Liberty to Opt for Services from Multiple Vendors